 Wheelus had been an important Strategic Air Command base during the Cold War, housing B-52 bombers and other front-line Pentagon aircrafts that targeted the Soviet Union.
 Once under Libyan control, the Gaddafi government allowed Soviet military planes to access the airfield.

 The Economy of Libya was centrally planned and followed Gaddafi’s socialist ideals.
 At the time, oil reserves in Libya were the largest in Africa and the fifth largest in the world.
-Muammar Gaddafi renegotiated higher prices for his oil, and used the profit to achieve spectacular results.
-Thanks to Muammar Gaddafi,
+Muammar Gaddafi renegotiated higher prices for his oil, and used the profit to achieve spectacular results:

-- Libya achieved the highest nominal GDP per capita in Africa
+- Under Muammar Al Gaddafi Libya achieved the highest nominal GDP per capita in Africa

 - Homelessness was ended in Libya.
 Gaddafi had promised “a home for all Libyans” and during his rule, new residential areas rose in empty Saharan regions.
 Entire populations living in mud-brick caravan towns were moved into modern homes with running water, electricity, and satellite TV.